 I don’t think a scientist should ever say he will stand by it for the rest of his life.

-I also found sad for science in general that Zimbardo didn’t want to hear about a colleague of his with a different opinion.
+I also found it sad for science in general that Zimbardo didn’t want to hear about a colleague of his with a different opinion.

 I’m not saying good faith.
 That’s what their claim to fame is the importance of social identity.